-The matrix is used to capture information about a violation and establish a baseline penalty.
+The matrix is used to capture information about a violation and establish a baseline penalty when assessing administrative fines as described in § 20-00-1.1.13 Violations and Enforcement Actions.
 The baseline penalty may be adjusted downward or upward based on special circumstances.